 Become a more active person

 A sedentary lifestyle is also dangerous for the blood pressure.
 Slowly add more exercise to your day.
-Start with a 15 minute walk and up the amount of time outside in small increments so that you could even end up walking for an hour a day.
-Then move on to a jog if you can!
-However, if you have high blood pressure, it is advisable to consult your doctor before starting a new exercise routine.
+Start with a 15 minute walk and then increase that time in small increments.
+Eventually, you could walk for an hour a day, then move on to a jog if you can!
+However, if you have been diagnosed with high blood pressure, it is advisable to consult your doctor before starting a new exercise routine.

 Cut out cigarettes

-As well as these lifestyle factors, blood pressure can be managed using drugs and medications prescribed by your doctor.
+Besides these lifestyle changes, blood pressure can be managed using drugs and medications prescribed by your doctor.
 Most people will be required to take a combination of different medicines, and the ones recommended to you will vary depending on your age and ethnicity.

 If you're under 55-years-old, you will commonly be offered an ACE inhibitor or an angiotensin-2 receptor blocker.
 If you're aged 55 and over, or if you're of African or Caribbean origin, you will usually be offered a calcium channel blocker.